nathonius/obsidian-auto-class/README.md

 ## Auto Class

-An Obsidian plugin to automatically apply CSS classes to the markdown preview view as if you had added them in a `cssClasses` YAML key, based on a note's path.
+An Obsidian plugin to automatically apply CSS classes to the markdown view as if you had added them in a `cssClasses` YAML key, based on a note's path.
 Combine this with CSS snippets targeting a CSS class and you can have different snippets applied to different paths in a single vault without having to add any HTML or CSS classes yourself.

 ### Use